MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

-<summary><b>Do meetings that I schedule through this integration appear in my Outlook or Teams calendars? and Do they expire after some specific period of time?</b></summary>
+<summary><b>Do the meetings scheduled through integration appear in Outlook or in Teams calendars?
+What is the standard timeline for the meetings to be displayed?</b></summary>

-Meetings scheduled through the app do not appear in the scheduler’s Outlook or Teams calendar as they behave similar to Channel Meetings.
-All the members in the course channel can attend directly from the embedded channel link, but they will not see the meeting on their calendar.
+The meetings scheduled through the app don't appear in the scheduler’s Outlook or Teams calendar as they are similar to Channel Meetings.
+All the members in the course channel can attend directly from the embedded channel link.
 For more information, see [channel meetings](https://www.knowledgewave.com/blog/benefits-of-channel-meetings-in-microsoft-teams).

-However, you may open the invite and manually add participant names to the Required or Optional lines of the meeting invitation, which will in turn display the remote meeting on their calendars.
+However, you can access the invite and manually add participant names to the **Required** or **Optional** fields of the meeting invitation to display the remote meeting on their calendars.

-Meetings scheduled through the application will follow the standard timelines based on the date(s) you enter when the meeting is created.
+The standard timelines based on the date(s) the user enters when the meeting is created is followed.
 For more information, see [meetings](/microsoftteams/limits-specifications-teams)